-CWC § 10631 (b) A plan shall be adopted in accordance with this chapter that shall do all of the following: Identify and quantify, to the extent practicable, the existing and planned sources of water available to the supplier over the same five-year increments described in subdivision (a).
+☑ CWC § 10631 (b) A plan shall be adopted in accordance with this chapter that shall do all of the following: Identify and quantify, to the extent practicable, the existing and planned sources of water available to the supplier over the same five-year increments described in subdivision (a).

-This chapter provides a description of the Bakersfield District's (also referred to herein as the "District") current water supplies, including its purchased water, a discussion of the underlying groundwater basin and its management, and potential supply sources, such as surface water, stormwater, and recycled water, as well as assessment of the energy intensity used to operate the Bakersfield District treatment and distribution system.
+This chapter provides a description of the Dixon District's (also referred to herein as "District") current water supplies, including a discussion of the underlying groundwater basin and its management, and potential supply sources, such as surface water, stormwater, and recycled water, as well as assessment of the energy intensity used to operate the District treatment and distribution system.
 This chapter includes the following sections: